Parent and carer workshops

 Parent Workshop Programme

-The Parent Workshop Programme offers workshops for parents and carers, and offer support, advice and guidance on how best to support a child or young persons emotional health and wellbeing.
+The Parent Workshop Programme offers free 1 hour workshops for parents and carers, and offer support, advice and guidance on how best to support a child or young persons emotional health and wellbeing.

 This programme offers families a range of one hour workshops, led by the Psychology in Schools Team.